 It can be incredibly tempting to squeeze whiteheads.
 It's as if these little bumps beckon as to squeeze the sebum and dead skin cells out of them.
 But we must not fall for it!

 Hands-off!
 Yes, we must not touch these bumps.

 This first step may appear quite ironic, but trust me, this step is essential.
 Touching your face not only invites more dead skin cells inside your pores, but it can also irritate.

-Picking whiteheads doesn't work period.
+Popping whiteheads doesn't work.
+Period.
 Have you tried popping one, only to have it come back a few hours later — this time bigger and angrier?

 Touching or squeezing or popping these damages the skin — causing pain and spreading the bacteria to more of your face.
 I know it is tempting to do it, and I admit I do that too (sometimes) — guilty as charged.
 What we must do is to muster enough self-control and go completely hands-free.

 In cases where, like me, you failed to stop yourself from popping one, be sure to treat the spot immediately.
 You first need to stop picking it, simply allowing it to heal.
 The next thing is to clean the spot.
 You can use witch hazel to reduce the inflammation.
 Applying ice can also help relieve the inflammation.

 Salicylic acid (SA) is an exfoliating agent that effectively supports your skin in shedding dead skin cells and unclog your pores.
 It penetrates the follicle, encouraging faster skin cell turn-over within the follicle.
 This de-gunking helps keep the pores clean and fend off whiteheads.